jdp/redisent/README.markdown

     }
     echo "</ul>";

-Be aware that Redis error responses will be wrapped in a RedisException class and thrown, so do be sure to use proper coding techniques.
+Be aware that Redis error responses will be wrapped in a CredisException class and thrown, so do be sure to use proper coding techniques.

 ## Clustering your servers

-Redisent also includes a way for developers to fully utilize the scalability of Redis with multiple servers and [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing).
+Credis also includes a way for developers to fully utilize the scalability of Redis with multiple servers and [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing).
-Using the RedisentCluster class, you can use Redisent the same way, except that keys will be hashed across multiple servers.
+Using the Credis_Cluster class, you can use Credis the same way, except that keys will be hashed across multiple servers.
 Here is how to set up a cluster:

-    include 'redisent_cluster.php';
+    require 'Credis/Client.php';
+    require 'Credis/Cluster.php';

-    $cluster = new RedisentCluster(array(
+    $cluster = new Credis_Cluster(array(
 	  array('host' => '127.0.0.1', 'port' => 6379),
 	  array('host' => '127.0.0.1', 'port' => 6380)
     ));

-You can then use Redisent the way you normally would, i.e., `$cluster->set('key', 'value')` or `$cluster->lrange('particles', 0, -1)`.
+You can then use Credis the way you normally would, i.e., `$cluster->set('key', 'value')` or `$cluster->lrange('particles', 0, -1)`.
 But what about when you need to use commands that are server specific and do not operate on keys?
-You can use routing, with the `RedisentCluster::to` method.
+You can use routing, with the `CredisCluster::to` method.
 To use routing, you need to assign a server an alias in the constructor of the Redis cluster.
 Aliases are not required on all servers, just the ones you want to be able to access directly.

     include 'redisent_cluster.php';

-    $cluster = new RedisentCluster(array(
+    $cluster = new CredisCluster(array(
 	  'alpha' => array('host' => '127.0.0.1', 'port' => 6379),
 	  array('host' => '127.0.0.1', 'port' => 6380)
     ));